JustinPatenaude/balticathletics/brands/apple-athletic.md

 - title: Made in Canada
   photo: "/made_in_canada.jpg"
 info: |-
   **Apple Athletic** is a family owned and operated business in Orillia, Ontario.
 Finding their roots in 1985, they manufacture super high quality mats of all sorts.

-The digital printing is also outstanding.
+  ***

   Rauno has sold Apple products for 19 years!!
 Apple was one of our first partners when we started Baltic Athletics.

-  All of the photos shown are actual mats we have sold/installed.
+  **All of the photos shown are actual mats we have sold/installed.**

+  ***

+  Add your team mascot or logo to your padding.
+Customizable digital printing to your pads.
+Durable UV cured ink printed directly onto the vinyl fabric with a state of the art flat deck printer.
+The result is an amazing image that does not peel or tear, like a decal.
+The finished product as superior durability and adhesion creating a long lasting design.

+  All graphics are customizable to fit your application and can be produced as large as you desire, within the product dimensions.

   ***